 Smith Oaks Bird Sanctuary

 Smith Oaks Sanctuary is open year-round, 7 AM -7 PM. (except during spring migration when the Old Mexico Rd entrance is open dawn to dusk).
 The Winnie Street Entrance is thru a pedestrian turnstile gate, year-round.
 Visitors should use the pedestrian turnstile -- the trail swing gate which is next to the turnstile is only open for work vehicle access.
 The Winnie Street entrance does not allow for bus turnaround; buses or large vehicles will need to drive in and back out.
-The Old Mexico Rd Entrance is open daily February 15 – June 15, weekends in September and October (7 AM – 7 PM), and by advance arrangement.
+The Old Mexico Road entrance is open February 15 – June 15 and weekends in the fall: September 15 - October 15.

 Parking is available year-round at the Winnie St. entrance and from March 15 – May 15 at the Old Mexico Rd. entrance.
 See the Google map below for parking locations.